macshaughnessy3/QuickenCryptoPriceUpdater/README.md

 # QuickenCryptoPriceUpdater

-An Apple Script and python program to update the price history of crypto currencies in Quicken for Mac.
+An Apple Script and python program to update the price history of crypto currencies in Quicken or Quicken Beta for Mac.

 ## Setup